Unity Version Control (Plastic SCM) vs. Perforce Helix Core

 What About Plastic SCM by Unity vs. Perforce Git Solutions?

-Plastic SCM offers a 2-way sync with Git because Plastic SCM “adheres to the Git protocol.”
+Plastic SCM offers a two-way sync with Git because Plastic SCM “adheres to the Git protocol.”
 Developers can push and pull and to Git, it just looks like another client.

 Verdict: Plastic SCM vs. Perforce Helix Core

 Get Started For Free

-Deploy Helix Core for free and deploy your way.
+Use Perforce Helix Core free for up to five users and deploy your way.